VIENNA LITTLE LEAGUE INFORMATION

 The league provides jerseys to all players.
 The only other "needs" are a baseball glove and baseball pants for game days.
 Baseball pants will typically be white or gray, depending on the team’s jersey color and manager preference.
 Many players were a belt with their baseball pants and can typically be purchased in coordination with the team’s color scheme..
 VLL provides bats and helmets, though many prefer to buy their own.
 That said, we typically have way more bats than we need, so we recommend you prioritize a helmet over a bat.
 And, of course, a baseball bag to carry it all, if you choose.
 Equipment can be purchased at a variety of sports and baseball themed retailers.

-VLL partners with DICK’S Sporting Goods at Fair Oaks.
+VLL partners with DICK’S Sporting Goods at the Fair Oaks Mall.
 To take advantage of coupons and special offers, please visit VLL’s sponsor page.

 Can I request a specific manager or teammate for my son or daughter?